magnesium information shown below has come from many different sources and

 Magnesium information on how it can assist with:

-GreenMedia dated 12 February 2018 has published an article written by Dr Marc Sircus on magnesium deficiency “Why 80% of Us Are Deficient In Magnesium.”
+GreenMedia dated 12 February 2018 has published a magnesium information article written by Dr Marc Sircus on magnesium deficiency “Why 80% of Us Are Deficient In Magnesium.”

 Marilyn Vine believes this article is a very important read in understanding our body’s requirements for this important mineral.
 Apart from using the Elektra Magnesium cream I also use three products which contain magnesium: